BlockchainCommons/GordianQRTool-iOS/README.md

-# Blockchain Commons QR Vault
+# Blockchain Commons UR Vault

-**QR Vault** is a secure place to store your QR codes.
-There are no third party libraries used, it is a simple app that uses powerful encryption to keep your secrets safe.
-QR Vault can be added to your "share actions" so it can be used in any app that allows you to export images.
-In this way you can save your QR codes from other apps without even taking a screen shot.
+Powered by [Uniform Resource](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md), **UR Vault** acts as a secure place to store and backup sensitive text.
+Ideal suited for airgapped transmission of PSBT's via [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) QR codes, however will work with any text.

+## Features
+- Multiple layers of encryption
+- Automated iCloud backup and recovery
+- 2FA using the "Sign in with Apple" feature to ensure only you can decrypt your data
+- Bitcoin centric!
+Convert plain text bip39 mnemonics, SSKR shards, PSBT's (more coming soon) into [UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and stream them for airgapped use
+- Recognizes any UR type
+- An ideal app to recommend to friends and family to backup SSKR shards
+- Converts any amount of text into an animated UR QR code
+- Scan a QR or paste text to create new items
+- Easily build the project on your MacBook, iPhone iPad, iTouch using the same small codebase

 Please join our testflight [here](https://testflight.apple.com/join/X7Ri4nPp).
-Pleae share any crash reports or bugs, if you want a feature added just ask.
+Please share any crash reports or bugs, if you want a feature added just ask.

 ## Additional Information

-**QR Vault** never uploads your data and does not use a server at all.
-It utilizes the "Sign in with Apple" tool for 2FA (two-factor authentication) purposes to ensure only you can export and delete your QR codes.

-**QR Vault** allows you to add QR's via images, scanning or via text.

-It is a Mac Catalyst app and will work on your MacBook, iPad, iPhone and iPod Touch.
+Data is always stored with multiple layers of encryption using your device's keychain.

+To ensure you can backup & recover from iCloud you **must** be signed in with the same Apple ID and must enable "Keychain" on your device's iCloud settings.

 ## Status - Late Alpha

-**QR Vault** is currently under active development and in the late alpha testing phase.
+**UR Vault** is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Origin, Authors, Copyright & Licenses